Updated Gear List for the Benton Mackaye Trail

 - REI Hiking Shorts – 6 oz

-I went back and forth on a mid-weight layer but finally settled on the list above, and it worked out well.
+I went back and forth on a mid-weight layer but finally settled on the list above, and it worked well.
 The handful of times I needed something on my legs (they are the only extremity that does not get cold), I wore my rain pants, and they were fine.

 I’ll probably take a lighter-weight rain jacket on my next hike, but the Marmot Precip is always dependable.

-My Feathered Friends EOS Jacket is still the best lightweight Down puffy I have found for its weight to warmth ratio.
+My Feathered Friends EOS Jacket is still the best lightweight Down puffy I have found for its weight-to-warmth ratio.
 You can check out my review on this jacket.